 It can also be used by ESF pilots as a substitute to Ejection Seat.

-This is a common implant that can be used by MAXes and it works in vehicles.
+Can be used by MAXes, works in vehicles.

 1) Automatically spots mines and C4 within 16 / 18 / 21 / 25 / 35 meters.